 How do companies find and hire data annotators?

-Companies source annotators through three main channels: annotation platforms (Scale AI, Appen, DataAnnotation.tech) for high-volume commodity work, AI-powered recruiting tools like Pin for specialized and domain-expert roles across 850M+ profiles, and university partnerships for research-adjacent annotation projects.
-The best approach depends on whether the work requires general labeling or deep domain knowledge.
+Companies source annotators through three main channels.
+Annotation platforms (Scale AI, Appen, DataAnnotation.tech) handle high-volume commodity work.
+AI-powered recruiting tools like Pin cover specialized and domain-expert roles across 850M+ profiles.
+University partnerships fill research-adjacent projects.
+The right approach depends on whether the role requires general labeling or deep domain knowledge - those two talent pools require completely different sourcing strategies.

 The Bottom Line